auth0/Auth0.swift/README.md

 #### Configure Client ID and Domain with a plist

-Create a `plist` file named `Auth0.plist` in your application bundle with the following content:
+Create a `plist` file named `Auth0.plist` in your app bundle with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>